thomasphillips3/100-days-of-code/log.md

 - Created a wrapper around g++ to compile code with stricter rules
 - [Formatting output with cout](http://www.cplusplus.com/reference/ostream/ostream/)

-**Thoughts:** While creating the gccp binary, I learned about permissions on Mac.
+**Thoughts** While creating the gccp binary, I learned about permissions on Mac.
 I wasn't able to move my newly-created binary to /bin or /usr/bin, even as root.
 I found [this answer on SO](https://stackoverflow.com/questions/32659348/operation-not-permitted-when-on-root-el-capitan-rootless-disabled), which told me about [System Integrity Protection](https://apple.stackexchange.com/questions/193368/what-is-the-rootless-feature-in-el-capitan-really) on Mac.
 Instead of removing SIP, I installed it to usr/local/bin.

 **Links to work:**
 - [gccp](https://gist.github.com/thomasphillips3/b378f6b81e16f770f5608cdd839d835e)